Ernestine Schaffner: Career

 She began to think of how many innocent people may be unjustly accused of crime, and how she could help them, should she make it her life-work.
 From that time, she devoted herself to the cause of the innocent accused.
 She gave out over US$50,000 in bail money and lost about US$600, with US$250 of that she lost through a lawyer, who was afterwards in The Tombs under a sentence for swindling.
 The circumstances surrounding that situation were that after Recorder Smyth would not allow Schaffner to provide bail for an accused person, refusing either to accept her bond or cash, she gave the money into the hands of the lawyer, who was engaged to defend the accused, and lost it.

 Her intuition was remarkable.
 So great were her powers of reading facial expressions, that she was seldom deceived in those whose cause she undertook to champion.
 She never failed to get an acquittal on the merits of a case.
 She read every letter, investigated thoroughly, and then acted.
 She voluntarily gave up a life of ease to devote herself to the cause of those who may have been wrongfully held.
 She rescued scores of innocent persons from unjust detention, trial, and conviction on circumstantial evidence.

 The news of her benevolence spread.
 Discharged convicts frequently sought her out and begged for her help.
 She gave one such man a US$10 bill with which to purchase a some peddlers' wares.
 A friend who witnessed the interaction and the gift laughed at her.
 "That fellow will never buy anything he wants, except liquor.
 The man is a criminal of the most irredeemable stamp."
 Eighteen months later a well-dressed, frank-looking man entered Schaffner's office.
 She did not know him, and said so.
 "Why, you lent me ten dollars some time ago, Mrs. Schaffner," he said.
 "I am doing well now.
 I've given up crooked work and have an honest bank account of my own.
 Here is that ten dollars.
 It made a decent man of me, and you may be able to hand it over to another poor fellow."

 Schaffner's work was criticised by many with whom she came in contact.
-One of the judges in New York refused to accept her bond, believing that she is often victimized by undeserving persons.
+One of the judges in New York refused to accept her bond, believing that she was often victimized by undeserving persons.
 Others acknowledged her worthiness, but denounced her as a nuisance.
 Her importunity on behalf of her clients was often disagreeable to prosecuting officers.
-Nevertheless it was a fact that she accomplished a vast amount of good.
+Nevertheless, it was a fact that she accomplished a vast amount of good.
 The work begun by her grew until she was unable to take up half the cases presented to her.